 Sutures are generally removed about two weeks after the surgery in the doctor’s office.
 Once the sutures are removed, you can bathe and shower normally, but will still need to wear a dressing over the wound to keep it clean and prevent infection.

 By the third or fourth week post surgery, swelling generally subsides enough for the patient to begin wearing a wide athletic shoe.
-It is important to continue daily exercises.
+It is important to continue daily exercises, if instructed.
 If recommended, physical therapy may be initiated at this time.
 Once the wound has completely closed, you can use lotions to soften the skin in the surgical area.